 Q. What are the membership dues?
 How do I pay my dues?

 A. The Inaugural General Assembly determined the membership dues as follows:

 USD 25 for individual members and USD 100 for legal entities (i.e. organizations, corporations and businesses).
-The IGFSA has a Paypal account, and in addition, we can accept credit card payment.
+Credit card payments are accepted through the Stripe payment gateway.

 Q. What amounts are being sought by the fundraising committee?